Skip to content

 Private Medical, Legal, and Financial Tasks

-And similar to medical information, having your VA obtain or adjust your personal financial or legal information can be a tricky grey area.
-For most financial companies or banks, any information on your accounts or changes made need to be given or done personally by the account holder.
-If you need your VA to do tasks related to this, be sure they are actually listed on your accounts, and have access to all the personal information on you that they may need to get through security protocols of the companies.
-The same goes with filling out / signing legal contracts.
+For most financial institutions, any information or changes on your accounts need to be given or done personally by the account holder.
+An assistant may need to be listed on your accounts and have access to all personal information necessary to get through security protocols.
+The same goes for filling out or signing legal contracts.

 Tasks That Involve Strict International Laws

-Our team is lucky enough to work with clients in several different parts of the world.
-And while this keeps things very exciting, it also means extra diligence when it comes to International Laws.
-For example, one of our UK clients once asked his UK-based virtual assistant to organize for a parcel to be shipped from New York to Atlanta in the US.
-However, US Homeland Security has very strict shipping rules in place within the United States, which meant that domestic shipping can only be done when paid with a US-based method of payment.
+However, US Homeland Security has strict shipping rules in place within the United States, which means that domestic shipping can only be done when paid with a US-based method of payment.
 As it turns out this UK company also has a subsidiary in the US, so they were able to pay, but what if they hadn’t?

-The same goes for shipping items to and from different countries, in assuring the items you are sending don’t break any customs rules of the country sending or receiving it.
+The same goes for shipping items to and from different countries.
+You have to make sure the items don’t break any customs rules of the country sending or receiving.
 It’s sometimes best to handle these tasks yourself so that you can be the point of contact or representative in the case the items end up in customs limbo!

 • Marketing tasks (social media, newsletters, blog writing, etc.)